The Tryton server listens on

 message_idand their type in the key of the same name.

-Client sending their request on the route must be authenticated.
+Client sending their requests on the route must be authenticated.
 The request must submit a JSON dictionary containing:

-- A value identifying the last message received by the client.
-This value
+A value identifying the last message received by the client.
+This value can be

 Send a message to a specific channel.